TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

             "name": "Why aren't my mods showing up in-game?", "acceptedAnswer": {
                 "@type": "Answer",
-                "text": "If you play on emulator, please ensure you configured the proper <a href=\"https://tkmm.org/docs/using-mods/#emulator-setup\">Export Location</a>.
-Otherwise, please refer to the <a href=\"https://tkmm.org/docs/using-mods/#switch-setup\">Switch Setup</a> section of the documentation."
+                "text": "If you play on emulator, you need to ensure the path to the emulator's executable in Application Settings is correct (e.g. <code>C:\Games\Ryujinx\Ryujinx.exe</code>).\n\nWhen that path is filled, the Merge Output is automatically set to a new folder in the emulator's mod folder for TotK.\n\nFor example, the correct path for Ryujinx would be <code>C:\Users\YourUsername\AppData\Roaming\Ryujinx\mods\contents\0100f2c0115b6000\TKMM</code>."
             }
         },
         {